 Sun on the Sides

-This is also why you will often see firewood stacked in long, thin lines – so that the sun can hit half the logs in the morning and the other half in the afternoon.
+This is also why you will often see firewood stacked in long, thin lines – so the sun can hit half the logs in the morning and the other half in the afternoon.

 Conclusion